zachbryant/parcel-resolver-tspaths/README.md

 And that's it. **Note:** the order of resolvers is sequential, and I highly recommend keeping this resolver after the base resolvers due to parcel bugs.

+If you're lazy like me, you might be interested in my package that auto-generates your tsconfig paths as you code.
+You can read more about `tsconfig-paths-autogen` [here](https://www.hulu.com/watch/ae27b407-54c7-41c2-9a11-ab7a7f50089e/coviewing/90c847e0-deec-4c1c-b2b1-e515e9adfc03).

 ## Caveats

 - This plugin does not support Typescript aliases while importing [non-code assets](https://parceljs.org/getting-started/migration/#importing-non-code-assets-from-javascript), but this is being considered for future development.